Millionaire

 A millionaire is an individual whose net worth or wealth is equal to or exceeds one million units of currency.
 Depending on the currency, a certain level of prestige is associated with being a millionaire.
-In countries that use the short scale number naming system, a billionaire is someone who has at least a thousand times a million dollars, euros or the currency of the given country.

 Many national currencies have, or have had at various times, a low unit value, in many cases due to past inflation.
-It is obviously much easier and less significant to be a millionaire in those currencies, thus a millionaire (in the local currency) in Hong Kong or Taiwan, for example, may be merely averagely wealthy, or perhaps less wealthy than average.
+It is much easier and less significant to be a millionaire in those currencies, thus a millionaire in the local currency of Hong Kong or Taiwan, for example, may be merely of average wealth, or perhaps less wealthy than average.
 A millionaire in Zimbabwe in 2007 could have been extremely poor.
-Because of this, the term 'millionaire' generally refers to those whose assets total at least one million units of a high-value currency, such as the United States dollar, Euro, or Pound Sterling.
+Because of this, the term 'millionaire' generally refers to those whose assets total at least one million units of a high-value currency, such as the United States dollar, euro, or pound sterling.